Silvery grebe: Biology

 The silvery grebe is found in small groups and feeds on aquatic invertebrates which it catches while diving under the water.
 Its diet includes adults and larvae of caddisflies, water beetles, chironomid midges and water boatmen.

-The silvery grebe tends to breed in colonies on freshwater lakes.
+The silvery grebe tends to breed in colonies on lakes.
 The nest is often composed of floating mats of vegetation.
 Nesting has been recorded in February in Colombia and between September and March in Peru with most eggs being laid between November and January.

 Status

-The silvery grebe has an extremely wide range and large total population.
-Although the population trend is downward, the rate of decline is insufficient for the IUCN to rate the bird as "vulnerable" and it is therefore listed as being of "least concern".
+The IUCN recognizes the southern and the northern silvery grebes as separate species, with the former being considered Least Concern and the latter Near Threatened.
+Both have large ranges, but their populations are declining.
+This is primarily due to habitat loss, but also hunting and introduced species.